 The nonlinearity is applied to $\tilde{p}(z)$ in each band z.
-The resulting variable
+The resulting variable can be interpreted as the specific loudness of the signal without consideration of the threshold in quiet.

-$$\widetilde{N}'(z) = A'(\widetilde{p}(z)) \tag{19}$$
+$$\widetilde{N}'(z) = A'(\widetilde{p}(z))$$

-The function according to Formula (18) results from an optimization procedure to fit the experimental data with the lowest root-mean-square error[14].
-It has a steep slope at high levels, which agrees with results of experiments from Buus et al.[15] and Epstein et al.[16]
+The function according to Formula (23) results from an optimization procedure to fit the experimental data with the lowest root-mean-square error ^[14].
+It has a steep slope at high levels, which agrees with results of experiments from Buus et al. ^[15] and Epstein et al. ^[16]

-5.1.8 Consideration of threshold in quiet
+5.1.9 Consideration of threshold in quiet

 The specific loudness in each band z is zero if it is at or below a critical-band-dependent specific loudness threshold LTQ(z).
 The band-specific loudness threshold LTQ(z) is given for each used band number z from 0,5 to 26,5 in Table 3.
-Figure 4 shows the loudness threshold LTQ(z) in dependency of the frequency of the bands.
+Figure 5 shows the loudness threshold LTQ(z) in dependency of the center frequency of the bands.